Cyclone Restrained Guide must be modified

 The very top section of the guide must also be modified on site to allow the shutter curtain to enter the guide profile smoothly and without interference.
 The picture shows the required modifications that should be completed by the installer.

-Cut and flare the outside face of the guide allowing for free entry of the curtain from the head box.
+Cut down 15mm and flare the outside face of the guide 11mm out allowing for free entry of the curtain from the head box.

 File, grind or cut the internal webs at the top as shown to allow free unobstructed flow of the curtain into the guide.